-Before you begin, gather all your records, and use them to determine whether you are required to file federal Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
-The instructions for federal Form 709 will help you determine whether you are required to file federal Form 709.
+Determine whether you are required to file federal Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, by following the instructions for federal Form 709.

 If you are not required to file federal Form 709, stop here.
 You are not required to file Form CT-709.